TinoSec/Wazuh-4.5-Install/README.md

 # Wazuh 4.5 - Install
-This guide will help you in the Wazuh install and configure Wazuh 4.5 with Elasticsearch
+This guide will help you in the Wazuh install and configure Wazuh 4.5 with Elasticsearch The examples and files assume that the server's ip is 192.168.1.1, change this value to your server's ip

 # Installing prerequisites